dotherightthing/control-traktor/README.md

-# M4L Helpers
+# Traktor Pro

-A collection of Max4Live devices which speed up aspects of my DJing and jamming workflows.
+A collection of settings and Max4Live devices which speed up aspects of my DJing and jamming workflows.

 ## Installation only